ablyss74/My_Clear_Linux_Stuff/Docker_Script/readme.md

 # Then save the docker so you don't have to load nvidia driver every time
 # docker ps
 # Get the 1st docker ID and `docker commit ID ubuntu`
+# Should look something like this: docker commit 8409718f6112 ubuntu

 # Create a startup script with xterm, gnome-terminal, konsole, or terminology.
 ```